sontek/sontek_net/sontek-frontend/posts/2022/intro_to_just.md

 ```

 Now the entire command is using a bash script to execute!
 This gets really interesting if you want to start
-using things like python, so if you'd like to change the dependency checker above to python:
+using things like python, so if you would like to change the dependency checker above to python:

 ```python
 check-dependencies: